 Student Ambassadors

 The Ambassadors Program is intended to jumpstart the relationship, beginning when a new student chooses ASU-SPA or a current student engages in exploration, preparation, or advancement of public service.
+Ambassadors support undergraduate and graduate students through a student-to-student peer advisory network.

 Hi!
 My name is Katie Spreitzer, and I was born and raised in Phoenix, Arizona.
 I am currently a graduate student at Arizona State University, getting my degrees in Sustainability Solutions and Public Policy.
 I am passionate about renewable energy, environmental education, and environmental policy making at all levels of government.